Skip to main content

 since 1 April 2019

-Peppol EHF mandatory for public procurement.
+Peppol EHF mandatory in public procurement for contracts valued at 100,000 NOK or more excluding VAT.
 Issuing mandatory for all suppliers to contracting government authorities; receiving mandatory for all contracting authorities. eSignature not required.

 Exclusive Sponsor Slot Available